leviyanx/Webpage-Monitor/README.md

 ### Features

-- Monitor the specified webpage, if the webpage is updated, send a notification to the specified email address.
-In the notification email, the content of changes in the webpage is included.
+- You can monitor the specified webpage, if the webpage is updated, send a notification to the specified email address.
+The notification email contains the changes.
 - You can specify the interval of monitoring.
 - You can set sender and receiver of the notification email.
+- You can do not restart the script after only changing email settings (either sender or receiver).

 ### Example